SynapseProject/synapse.docs/docs/handlers/datatransformation/transform.md

 1. Take YAML, JSON, or XML input
 2. If YAML or JSON, convert input to XML
 3. Apply XSLT
-   - If `PreserveOutputAsIs = true`, return string output
+   - If `PreserveOutputAsIs = true`, return string output from transform, do convert back to original InputType.
    - If `PreserveOutputAsIs = false`, if InputType is YAML/JSON, convert XML-output to InputType

 <p align="center">